grote/seedvault-LFB/README.md

 Therefore, the second 256 bits will be imported into Android's keystore for use with HMAC-SHA256, so that this key can act as a master key we can deterministically derive additional keys from by using HKDF ([RFC5869](https://tools.ietf.org/html/rfc5869)).
+These second 256 bits must not be used for any other purpose in the future.
+We use them for a master key to avoid users having to handle another secret.

 For deriving keys, we are only using the HKDF's second 'expand' step, because the Android Keystore does not give us access to the key's byte representation (required for first 'extract' step) after importing it.
+This should be fine as the input key material is already a cryptographically strong key (see section 3.3 of RFC 5869).

 ## Choice of primitives